 The can is connected to the positive battery voltage through a 4.7k resistor, and the meter is connected between the collector of the transistor and the positive terminal of the battery.
 The meter is on the 1 volt scale for most measurements.

 The transistor is an ordinary NPN Darlington type like the MPSAW45A.
 The resistor can be any value above 1k; it simply limits current in the event of a short circuit.
 A little piece of double-sided foam sticky tape holds the battery in position.

-When a ray passes through the chamber, several atoms are ionized and the positive voltage on the can attracts the electrons.
+When an alpha or beta particle passes through the chamber, several atoms are ionized and the positive voltage on the can attracts the electrons.
 The positively charged atoms wander to the more negative center wire and, upon contact, reclaim their missing electrons.
 This process results in a current flow in the base of the transistor which is amplified by a factor near 30,000.
 This higher current flows through the 10 megohm resistance of the meter, producing the indicated voltage.
 As a point of reference, a reading of 10 mV would correspond to roughly 200,000 electrons per second, so even weak radioactive sources produce large numbers of ions.

 To observe the background and leakage level, the lid is placed on the bottom, the top shield is added and the reading is allowed several minutes to stabilize.
 The meter settles to a little over 30 mV and exhibits an occasional jump.
 A camping lantern mantle known to contain radioactive thorium is place in the lid of the chamber, and the lid is secured on the open end of the can such that the mantle is inside the chamber.
 The meter reading climbs to over 600 mV: